 BED evokes safety, warmth, and comfort, when contrasted to wind and rain, but more than this it carries the idea of sex when placed close to the word LOVE.

-A metaphor is a figure of speech––that is an expression not intended to be taken literally, but to stand in for an idea related to the word in some way.
+A metaphor is a figure of speech, or more precisely an analogy.
+By that I mean an expression not intended to be taken literally, but to stand in for an idea related to the word in some way.